cfpb/capital-framework/packages/cf-layout/usage.md

 an optional call to action, and a static or video visual.
 They are intended to be used in a main content column next to a sidebar.

-Text is full width and displayed above the visual in the default/mobile view.
+Text is full-width and displayed above the visual in the default/mobile view.
 When creating a static image for the visual, it should be 1076px × 606px (a 16:9 aspect ratio), which is 2x the rendered width at the maximum size at which the visual will be seen (on a 600px wide display).